Jasiel-Stark8/MoryaAI/Developers_Notes.md

 ## Contact

-For any queries or assistance, please reach out to the project lead or any of the team members.
+For any queries or assistance, please reach out to the project lead <Jason> or any of the team members.

+&copy; Morya AI Team 2024
+<Jason> & <Angela>
+This product is licensed under <GNU GENERAL PUBLIC LICENSE 3.0> \
+This is strictly to only be seen by Mentor of ALX | Afterward this repo will be closed and restructured accordingly as seen fit by the developers and owners fo this project \
+Note: This project will continue to be worked on and be ready for an April Beta release